esl/MongooseIM/doc/modules/mod_offline.md

 ### Module Description
-This module implements offline messages storage that is compliant with [XEP-0160: Best Practices for Handling Offline Messages](http://xmpp.org/extensions/xep-0160.html).
-It stores one-to-one messages only when recipient has no online resources.
-It is not well suited for applications supporting multiple user devices, because anything saved in DB can be retrieved only once, so the message history is not synchronised between devices.
+This module implements an offline messages storage compliant with [XEP-0160: Best Practices for Handling Offline Messages](http://xmpp.org/extensions/xep-0160.html).
+It stores one-to-one messages only when the recipient has no online resources.
+It is not well suited for applications supporting multiple user devices, because anything saved in the DB can be retrieved only once, so the message history is not synchronised between devices.
 Although `mod_offline` may be sufficient in some cases, it is preferable to use [mod_mam](mod_mam.md).

 ### Options
-* `access_max_user_messages` (atom, default: `max_user_offline_messages`): Access Rule to use for limiting storage size per user.
+* `access_max_user_messages` (atom, default: `max_user_offline_messages`): Access Rule to use for limiting the storage size per user.
 * `backend` (atom, default: `mnesia`): Storage backend.
-Currently only `mnesia`, `odbc` and `odbc_legacy` are supported. `odbc` uses a new table in SQL named `offline_message` and `odbc_legacy` uses `spool` table.
-For new installations, use `odbc`. `odbc_legacy` should be used only for deployments dated before Feb 2014, (most likely they only have `spool`).
-The main difference between them is that the new one uses `blob` data type and old one uses `text`.
+Currently only `mnesia`, `odbc` and `odbc_legacy` are supported.
+ `odbc` uses a new table in SQL named `offline_message` and `odbc_legacy` uses `spool` table.
+ For new installations, use `odbc`.
+ `odbc_legacy` should be used only for deployments dated before Feb 2014, (most likely they only have `spool`).
+ The main difference between them is that the new one uses the `blob` data type and old one uses `text`.
  As of now no differences in performance between the two have been documented.

 ### Example Configuration
 ```